galacticcouncil/hydration-docs/docs/tokenomics.md

   <img src={useBaseUrl('/tokenomics/supply_vestings.jpg')} />
 </div>

 There is currently no concrete emission/release schedule for HDX tokens residing in the Treasury and Growth allocations.
 HydraDX intends to distribute the supply of HDX in the treasury and growth funds to help fund ecosystem development where opportunities may arise.
-All of these distributions will be completely discussed transparently to the community beforehand, utilizing snapshot votes to probe sentiment.
+All of these distributions will be discussed transparently to the community beforehand and voted on by the HydraDX DAO.

-Token distributions range from a variety of developmental purposes, (eg. liquidity provider rewards, integrations/partnerships with other projects, etc).
+Token distributions range from a variety of developmental purposes and growth initiatives, (eg. HDX bonds, liquidity provider rewards, integrations/partnerships with other projects, etc).